Rummankhan7/IdleCode/README.md

 | **🧍 BMI Calculator** | Use your metrics to find how healthy you are. |
 | **🤖 AlphaBot** | A rule based and lightweight chatbot made from spacy. |
 | **🔢 Number Guess** | A robust, crash-proof command line number guessing game |
+| **📁 Directory Tree Generator** | A lightweight Python Command Line Interface (CLI) tool that maps out and generates a clean, readable visual file structure of any given directory path.
+ |

 ## 🛠️ How to Run the Code